MrWillian/will-portfolio/README.md

    yarn test
    ```

-This will execute the test suite and display the results.
+This will execute the test suite and display the results!